 within five years of graduation:

-- Graduates will competently apply principles and practices of system or industrial
+- Graduates will be gainfully engaged in the professional practice of system or industrial

-- Graduates will demonstrate service to their profession and society.
+- Graduates will be involved in service and/or leadership of their profession and society

 The Student Outcomes (SOs) are as follows: